-Dominic Ruffy, Resilience Programmes Manager, Amy Winehouse Foundation "Since our first introduction we have been nothing but impressed and inspired by the wonderful work Double Impact does for recovery in Nottingham.
-The Recovery Ball last year was a fantastic event which will only be eclipsed by this year's celebration, where we are delighted that Mitch is entertaining the guests with his band.
-We are delighted to say significant progress is being made towards AWF and Double Impact delivering the Amy Winehouse Foundation Resilience Programme in Nottingham schools, working with Double Impact volunteers to deliver meaningful sessions to students about drugs and alcohol and all the associated issues.
-We wish Double Impact every success for this year and the years ahead, delivering exceptional recovery services to Nottingham."
-Rachel Day: Director of Achievement, Nottingham Academy School "For the second year running the partnership between the charity Double Impact and The Nottingham Academy has produced a memorable course for young students, raising the awareness of alcohol and the dramatic impact it can have on lives.
+Dominic Ruffy, Resilience Programmes Manager, Amy Winehouse Foundation "Double Impact is one of those high-value, Recovery-Oriented organisations that can lay genuine claim to having pioneered 'Recovery' as a value driver long before it was fashionable.
+And, unusually, in their market segment, they have developed very effective strategic capabilities around partnership and coalition-building. " Rachel Day: Director of Achievement, Nottingham Academy School "For the second year running the partnership between the charity Double Impact and The Nottingham Academy has produced a memorable course for young students, raising the awareness of alcohol and the dramatic impact it can have on lives.
 Both organisations feel that this provides an invaluable opportunity for students to learn about the implications of alcohol, presented using a variety of formats.
 Along with meeting recovering alcoholics and experiencing the simulated effects of alcohol on co-ordination via the wearing of 'beer goggles', students also acted out scenarios related to alcohol and explored the negative social implications of alcohol through creative writing.
 All of the students commented on how enjoyable and worthwhile the day had been."